 5. Setting Up the Agenda

 (At this point, the chair presents the agenda and asks for additions or amendments.
-The agenda starts with any left over topics from the last group conscious.
+The agenda starts with any left over topics from the last group conscience.
 Followed by topics folks have shared with the secretary and lastly any suggestions at the current meeting.)

 Present the agenda for the meeting now.